-1-7.A.5.b. does not apply to GNSS receiving equipment that only uses components designed to filter, switch, or combine signals from multiple omni-directional antennae that do not implement adaptive antenna techniques.
+1-7.A.5.b. does not apply to "satellite navigation system" receiving equipment that only uses components designed to filter, switch, or combine signals from multiple omnidirectional antennae that do not implement adaptive antenna techniques.

 For the purposes of 1-7.A.5.b. 'adaptive antenna systems' dynamically generate one or more spatial nulls in an antenna array pattern by signal processing in the time domain or frequency domain.